Geely drives in for M&A loan

 Geely’s purchase of the stake in AB Volvo is still pending approval from the Chinese government.
 AGGRESSIVE ACQUIRERS Overseas acquisitions have come under closer scrutiny in China since regulators began clamping down on capital outflows in 2016.
 Privately owned conglomerates, including HNA Group , Anbang Insurance Group, Dalian Wanda Group and Fosun Group, have felt the heat after Chinese authorities instructed major banks in the country last July to check their exposure to the quartet.

 A week ago, the China Insurance Regulatory Commission announced it was seizing control of Anbang Insurance, whose overseas acquisitions included New York’s Waldorf Astoria hotel.
-It said Anbang’s chairman had been prosecuted and the company had violated laws and regulations which“may seriously endanger its solvency”.
+It said Anbang’s chairman had been prosecuted and the company had violated laws and regulations which “may seriously endanger its solvency”.

 The CIRC’s action follows a string of disposals in recent months from both HNA and Wanda, which are under pressure to refinance their debt.